ng-Classic/ng-classic/aio/content/guide/class-binding.md

 `[class.sale]="onSale"`

-Angular adds the class when the bound expression, `onSale` is truthy, and it removes the class when the expression is falsy&mdash;with the exception of `undefined`.
+Angular Classicadds the class when the bound expression, `onSale` is truthy, and it removes the class when the expression is falsy&mdash;with the exception of `undefined`.
 See [styling delegation](guide/style-precedence#styling-delegation) for more information.

 ## Binding to multiple CSS classes